LexasCMS/ember-data-lexascms/README.md

 };
 ```

+**Warning:** Placing API keys in your `config/environment.js` file will cause them to be publicly exposed.
+When using content previews, we recommend using private environments which cannot be accessed publicly.

 ### Configure Adapters and Serializers

 In order to have Ember Data pull content from LexasCMS, you'll also need to define some customer adapters and serializers.